-The TopSail Youth Program is an education and adventure experience aboard a tall ship consisting of day sails, voyages, or both – perfect for field trips, youth groups, local organizations serving youth, and more.
+The TopSail Youth Program is an education and adventure experience aboard a tall ship consisting of day sails, multi-day voyages, or both – perfect for field trips, youth groups, local organizations serving youth, and more.
 Participating youth gain skills including team-building, problem-solving, decision-making, planning, self-reliance and leadership.
-The program is offered aboard our twin brigantines, the Exy Johnson and Irving Johnson, traditionally rigged 110-foot vessels, and the Official Tall Ships of the City of Los Angeles.
+The program is offered out of San Pedro aboard our twin brigantines, Irving Johnson and Exy Johnson, traditionally rigged 110-foot vessels and the Official Tall Ships of the City of Los Angeles.
 The program is also available aboard our three-masted schooner, American Pride – the Official Tall Ship of the City of Long Beach – under the auspices of the Children’s Maritime Institute, our Long Beach-based division.

-Our goal is to help youth develop the problem-solving skills and attitudes difficult to teach in the classroom, yet necessary to stay in school and become healthy, productive adults.
+From the beginning, our goal has been to help youth develop the problem-solving skills and attitudes that might be difficult to teach in the classroom, yet are necessary to stay in school and become healthy, productive adults.
 This experience will allow them to better understand who they are and their responsibilities as involved and informed members of society.
-Youth are able to explore and gain an understanding of the marine environment through hands-on experiences during their time aboard our vessels.
-They raise and trim sails; stand lookout in the bow of a rolling ship; take the helm and steer the course they’ve set, and even climb the rigging to furl sails standing only on footropes.
-Youth develop leadership and team-building skills, which include personal values such as respect, patience, self-discipline, integrity, and tenacity.
-Our program has a rich history of fostering environmental awareness and Ocean Literacy, and inspiring young people to pursue maritime and STEM careers.
+Participating youth also explore and gain an understanding of the marine environment through hands-on experiences during their time aboard our vessels.
+They raise and trim sails, stand lookout in the bow of a rolling ship, take the helm and steer the course they’ve set, and climb the rigging to furl sails.
+This helps them develop leadership and team-building skills, which include personal values such as respect, patience, self-discipline, integrity, and tenacity.
+Our program has a rich history of fostering environmental awareness and ocean literacy, while inspiring young people to pursue maritime and STEM careers or vocations.